jerryjappinen/scroll-scope/README.md

 # *scroll-scope.js*

 Small JS plugin to keep parent elements still when scrolling an element past their boundaries.
+Simple fix to a problem that shouldn't exist.
 See demos at []();